 Lastly, is the delay a compensable one?
 When a delay is “compensable,” that means the party affected by the delay should be given either an extension of time or compensation for the delay of their work.

-Damages for Delays
+Legal Damages for Construction Delays

 - Project management & supervisory expenses